Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

 We further investigate the corresponding HO topological surface theories.
 The monolayer Chern insulator decoration on $\sigma$ leaves chiral fermions on the intersections of the open cubic and red plate in Fig. \ref{inversion cell decomposition}.

-The Kitaev's $E_8$ state decoration on $\sigma$ leaves chiral bosons as the edge theory of $E_8$ state on the intersections of the open cubic and red plate in Fig. \ref{inversion cell decomposition}.
+Kitaev’s E8 state decoration on $\sigma$ leaves chiral bosons as the edge theory of E8 state on the intersections of the open cubic and red plate in Fig. \ref{inversion cell decomposition}.
 These two block-states correspond to two second-order topological surface theories.